 They say work-from-home can be the litmus paper to your productivity.
 Most people believe that efficiency is somewhere lost due to the comfort that remote work provides.
 Chahna Baksani, Social Media Manager at The Address, explains how remote work can help boost employee productivity and satisfaction.

 The modern workforce, consisting largely of millennials, especially post-pandemic, does not wish to be tied to the traditional 9-to-5 offices.
 They expect flexibility in terms of both, their work timings and also the location they work from.
 Empowering your employees with the flexibility of working remotely can thus help them be more productive and engaged at work.

 Many would also argue that intrinsic motivation is essential when working from home to complete tasks efficiently and on time.

 When you work from home, you are less likely to step out of your home and go through a typical work routine.

-Therefore, to maximize productivity, you must get your basics right and follow a routine and avoid compulsions.
+You must get your basics right to follow a well-organized routine and avoid compulsions.

 1. Get Ready for Your Work Day

 What is your favorite outfit when working remotely?